Lcommunication in a pair is regularly relayed in the background, yet it is one of the main areas for improvement.

-First of all, in padel, it is better to talk too much than not enough.
-You don't like it but you like padel: then do yourself violence!
+First of all, at padel, it is better to talk too much than not enough.
+You don't like it but you like it padel : so do yourself violence!

-Because padel is a very social sport, which forces players to be forced into dialogue.
-One of the reasons for the great success of padel in companies: it is precisely to oblige the collaborators to exchange on a ground.
+Because the padel is a very social sport, which thus forces players to be forced into dialogue.
+One of the reasons for the great success of padel in companies: it is precisely to oblige the collaborators to exchange on a field.
 It has a very “team building” aspect.

 For you but also and ESPECIALLY for your partner, you must communicate.
 This gives access to a multitude of information:

 - What balls to play?

 - Who to play?

 The strong blow in the middle has an unspoken priority.
 When in doubt, it is always the strong blow that has priority.
 A good way to start a partnership well.

 If we see too many snowshoes telescoping in the center of the field, there is a problem somewhere.

 Obviously, the problem can arise when there is a left-hander and a right-hander playing together.
 Most often, there is a rule seen before starting a match between them to understand each other on the pitch.
 But that's another topic that we explain HERE.